GrimStride/UCH-Notepad/README.md

 ## TO-DO list

 - Optimize code functionality and readability.
+- Fix buttons not changing when the dark theme is enabled.
 - Implement right-click menu in Text box.
 - Implement Find and Replace functionality.
 - Detect file formats with error handlers instead of file extension (Still considering this one, maybe i will leave it like that).